 Back then I regularly biked past 38th and Chicago where George Floyd was killed.
 Hundreds of times I drove past the 3rd Precinct police station and the many other buildings on Lake Street that were damaged and looted.

-I know that being one of a few white Americans in a congested area of Nairobi, Kenya for 19 months is different than being dark-skinned anywhere in America.
+I know that being one of a few white Americans in a congested area of Nairobi, Kenya for 19 months is different than being dark-skinned almost anywhere in America.
 Except maybe for the one time there was widespread rioting and some anti-American sentiment because of some unhappy international news, and I was nearly killed by a roving mob of drunken rioters.
 Still living in Africa got me thinking about a lot of things related to this concept called race, and the way we think about and treat each other based on color of skin.

 I never made it as a missionary priest.
-I ended up leaving the priesthood, getting married and starting a family.
-And now, 30 years later—largely because of the death of George Floyd—as well as the video of Amy Cooper, and other deaths of black men at the hands of police, as well as a powerful article by a Jesuit priest named Bryan Massingale, I recognize that something numbing happened along the way and I’ve been largely asleep to the suffering of people with darker skin pigment.
+In 1995 ended up leaving the priesthood, getting married and starting a family.
+And now, 26 years later—largely because of the death of George Floyd—as well as the video of Amy Cooper, and other deaths of black men at the hands of police, as well as a powerful article by a Jesuit priest named Bryan Massingale, I recognize that something numbing happened along the way and I’ve been largely asleep to the suffering of people with darker skin pigment.

 Had I been lulled to sleep by my unconscious advantages*?
 Have I turned my back on those with browner skin without realizing it?
 I think I have.
 And it is particularly painful because I have training that could have allowed me to make a larger impact, during those years, both in my cross-cultural education in preparation for priesthood, and my work studying and practicing conflict resolution.

 Though I have lived in neighborhoods where a high percentage of people of color below the poverty line lived I am mostly unaware of what it is like to be a person of color, or a person living in poverty, anywhere in America.
-And this lack of awareness seems to have increased with my annual income.

 I am also unaware of what it is like to be a cop working an inner-city neighborhood, with a higher rate of violent crime that other places.
 What it feels like to stop a car at 2 a.m. that has been speeding, worried that you could be shot as you approach that car.
+Knowing the crime statistics as they relate to race and in places of concentrated poverty.

 If you are a white cop in a neighborhood with a high percentage of people who are black, you are now being intensely watched by all.
 I’m concerned about our police force.

 This is also professionally complex for me, because I work mainly with Caucasians in the construction industry.
 Some of them do not believe in systemic racism, and some of them do.
 Some who do not believe in the systemic dimensions of race are vocal about their beliefs.
+Those who do not believe in systemic racism feel they can’t speak up freely right now.

 My main concern is that this death of George Floyd and the expensive rioting that followed will widen the ideological chasm between those who believe that we have systemic racism in our country and those who do not.
 As that chasm widens, we may be less likely to respect different perspectives and less likely to work together to solve our deepest societal and business problems.
 And things will likely get more violent, for everyone.
 I’d like to see the chasm narrow and a sense of community grow.

 So I am doubling down on the task of understanding perspectives that are different from mine.
 I want to know what Candice Owens means when she said that she does not subscribe to the “victim narrative” about blacks (note: this video will be disturbing to most people).
 I am not a fan of victim narratives either, and I know that we’ve unintentionally created some unhelpful dependencies in trying to help people who are poor.
-I want to know why some African Americans (about 8%) support Donald Trump.
+I want to know why some African Americans (about 8%) supported Donald Trump.

 I believe we have a problem with systemic racism in our county.
 Could you say that Mr. Floyd’s death had nothing to do with race?
 That it could have been a black cop choking a white man?
 Sure.
 But it wasn’t.
-And so often it isn’t.

 Yes, there are some rare African Americans (usually very smart, articulate, bold, often lighter-skinned and physically attractive people, like Candance Owens) who can overcome racial biases and appear unaffected by it.
 But she is an exception.
 Not the norm.